Considering Climate Risk in Film Programming

 Moving Forward Together

-Climate change will continue to challenge programming efforts, from film screenings to large-scale conservation projects.
+Climate change will continue to challenge programming efforts, from community film screenings to large-scale circular projects.
 But by acknowledging these risks and preparing for them, we can ensure that momentum is not lost when disruptions occur.

 Previous